-Objective Prepare an initial privacy impact assessment, or as appropriate, a risk assessment, privacy maturity assessment, compliance review, or accountability model assessment applicable within the scope of analysis carried out in sections 2.1 and 2.2 above.
-Such an assessment can be deferred until a later iteration step (see Section 4.3) or inherited from a previous exercise.
+Objective Include, or prepare, an initial privacy impact assessment, or as appropriate, a risk assessment, privacy maturity assessment, compliance review, or accountability model assessment applicable to the Use Case.
+Such an assessment can be deferred until a later iteration step (see Section 7) or inherited from a previous exercise.

-Example
+Task 4 Example

-Since the Electric Vehicle (EV) has a unique ID, it can be linked to a specific customer.
-As such, customer’s whereabouts may be tracked through utility transaction visibility…
+Since the EV has a unique ID, it can be linked to a specific customer.
+As such, customer’s whereabouts may be revealed and tracked through utility transaction’s systems.

-The EV charging and vehicle management system may retain data, which can be used to identify patterns of charging and location information that can constitute PI.
+The EV charging and vehicle management systems may retain data, which can be used to identify charging time and location information that can constitute PI (including driving patterns).

-Unless safeguards are in place and (where appropriate) under the customer control, there is a danger that intentionally anonymized PI nonetheless become PII…
+Unless safeguards are in place and (where appropriate) under the customer’s control, there is a danger that intentionally anonymized PI nonetheless becomes PII.

-The utility wishes to capture behavioral and movement patterns and sell this information to potential advertisers or other information brokers to generate additional revenue.
-This information constitutes PII.
-The collection and use of this information should only be done with the explicit, informed consent of the customer.
+The utility may build systems to capture behavioral and movement patterns and sell this information to potential advertisers or other information brokers to generate additional revenue.
+The collection and use of such information requires the explicit, informed consent of the customer.

 Develop Detailed Privacy Analysis

-Goal Prepare and document a detailed Privacy Management Analysis of the Use Case which corresponds with the High Level Privacy Analysis and the High Level Use Case Description.
+Goal Prepare and document a detailed PMA of the Use Case, which corresponds with the High Level Privacy Analysis and the High Level Use Case Description.

-Constraint The Detailed Use Case must be clearly bounded and must include the following components.
+The Detailed Use Case must be clearly bounded and must include the components in the following sections.

-Identify Participants and Systems, Domains and Domain Owners, Roles and Responsibilities, Touch Points and Data Flows
+Identify Participants and Systems, Domains and Domain Owners, Roles and Responsibilities, Touch Points and Data Flows (Tasks # 5-10)

 Identify Participants